farirpgs/fari-app/lib/srds/fate-core.md

 So let’s make our first stunt something like this:

-{example}

-Fast Talk.
+- Fast Talk.
 You get a +2 to overcome obstacles with Deceive, provided you don’t have to talk to the person you’re trying to deceive for more than a few sentences before blowing past them.

 Here are some potential options for branching off of that stunt: